What can I do to prevent the spread of Coronavirus?

 As Bristol is now in lockdown, you should work from home.
 Government advice is that you may still go to work if it is impossible for you to work from home.
 If you are unable to work from home, we recommend you speak to your employer and assess if it is absolutely necessary for you to continue coming into work.

-From Friday evening 20th March, all schools and further education providers will close until further notice.
-Exams will be suspended for this year, as will school performance tables.
+All schools and further education providers are currently closed for most pupils.
 If your child receives Free School Meals, your school will continue to provide this assistance.

 - The Government is advising all those that can work-from-home to do so.
 It is best to check with your business or employer for advice on this.